PerimeterX/perimeterx-nginx-plugin/README.md

 #### <a name="multipleapps"></a> Multiple App Support
 The PerimeterX Enforcer allows for multiple configurations for different apps.

-If your PerimeterX account contains several Applications (as defined via the portal), follow these steps to create different configurations for each Application.
+If your PerimeterX account contains several Applications (as defined in the portal), you can create different configurations for each Application.

->Note: The application initialises a timed worker.
-The worker must be initialised using any one of the applications in your account.
-Be sure to pass the correct configuration file name to the `require ("px.utils.pxtimer").application("AppName"|empty)` block in the server initialization.
+>Note: The application initializes a timed worker.
+The worker must be initialized with one of the applications in your account.
+The the correct configuration file name must be passed to the `require ("px.utils.pxtimer").application("AppName"|empty)` block in the server initialization.

 - First, open the `nginx.conf` file, and find the following line : `require("px.pxnginx").application()` inside your location block.
 - Pass the desired application name into the `application()` function, as such : `require("px.pxnginx").application("mySpecialApp")`